Tomb Raider: Spin-offs

+Game Boy spin-offs

-The first spin-off title in the series was a game for the Game Boy Color (GBC) titled Tomb Raider, developed by Core Design and released in 2000.
-Its sequel, Tomb Raider: Curse of the Sword, was released in 2001 for the GBC.
-In 2002, a new game for the Game Boy Advance called Tomb Raider: The Prophecy, was developed by Ubi Soft Milan and published by Ubi Soft.
-In 2003, four Tomb Raider titles for mobile phones were released.
-A platform-puzzler for mobile devices, Lara Croft Go, was released in 2015.
+Core Design developed two Game Boy Color titles in the early 2000s.
+The first, a side-scrolling game simply titled Tomb Raider was released in 2000.
+The second, its sequel, Tomb Raider: Curse of the Sword, was released in 2001.
+A Game Boy Advance title called Tomb Raider: The Prophecy was released in 2002.
+Unlike the first two Game Boy titles, this was developed by Ubi Soft Milan and published by Ubi Soft, adopting an isometric perspective and moving away from the side-scrolling platform-based gameplay.

+Lara Croft spin-offs

-Beginning in 2010, a subseries titled Lara Croft was in development, with different gameplay than the main series and existing in its own continuity.
+From 2010 to 2015, a subseries simply titled Lara Croft was in development at Crystal Dynamics, with different gameplay than the main series and existing in its own continuity.
 The first game, Lara Croft and the Guardian of Light, was released in 2010 as a downloadable title for PC, PS3 and Xbox 360.
 It was followed by Lara Croft and the Temple of Osiris, released for retail and download in 2014 for PC, PS4 and Xbox One.
+Both titles were released in a compilation entitled The Lara Croft Collection for Nintendo Switch in 2023.
 An entry for mobile devices, an endless runner platformer titled Lara Croft: Relic Run, was released in 2015.
+Square Enix Montreal also released a platform-puzzler for mobile devices, Lara Croft Go in 2015.

+Other spin-offs

-Developed by Emerald City Games and Square Enix London Mobile for iOS and Android devices, Tomb Raider Reloaded is an action arcade and free-to-play game released in 2022.
+In 2003, four Tomb Raider titles for mobile phones were released.
+Developed by Emerald City Games for iOS and Android devices, Tomb Raider Reloaded is an action arcade and free-to-play game released by CDE Entertainment in 2022.
+A Tomb Raider themed downloadable content expansion for PowerWash Simulator was released for free on 31 January 2023.